TAKE MY YOKE UPON YOU (Part 2)

 30 “For My yoke is easy and My burden is light.”

 You are not yet a disciple of Christ until you deliberately, willingly, and gladly yield your neck under His easy yoke and light burden.

 While there are many believers in our churches today, yet only very few are true disciples of Christ because many believers are not willing to take upon them the yoke of Christ and thus learn from Christ, follow and walk daily in the footsteps of Christ, and conform to Christ in suffering and death, if need be.

-As discussed in the first part of this piece a yoke is literally a horizontal wooden beam that is fastened over the necks of two animals.
-A pair of oxen yoked together walk and work closely together.
+As discussed in the first part of this piece, a yoke is a horizontal wooden beam that is fastened over the necks of two animals.
+A pair of oxen yoked together walks and works closely together.

 The yoke of Christ is an emblem of Christ’s instructions and afflictions.
 It is a symbolic expression of an unreserved and absolute submission to the Lordship of Jesus Christ.

 It is a mindset to embrace and endure with joy any suffering or persecution that comes your way as you follow in the footsteps of Jesus Christ.